Specy/s68k/docs/design/assembler-rewrite.md

 - Addressing modes: PC-relative displacement and index; `.w`/`.l` on absolute addresses; `.s`/`.w`/`.l` on branches, accepted without a range check until real sizes exist. *(Completed in the review step: `.b` is accepted on a branch too and means exactly what `.s` means — "EASy68K will accept .B or .S to force 1-byte offsets and .W or .L to force 2-byte offsets", `Reference/68ks9b.htm`.
 This section was silent on `.b`, and the rule for silence is to follow EASy68K.)*
 - One instruction table for mnemonics, operand rules, sizes and defaults, shared by parser, analyzer and encoder.

+**This section is finished (step 15).** Everything it asks for is implemented: the status register and `movep` in step 13, the extend-flag and binary-coded-decimal group in step 14, and the Addressing modes in step 15, which is the last of them.
+Two things the bullets above could not decide and step 15 did, both recorded in the implementation notes and in `README.md`: a PC-relative Operand is written as the address it reaches and **stored as the distance from the instruction's own extension word to it**, which the Interpreter adds back, because a fixed four-byte instruction has no encoded displacement to read; and `label.w` and `label.l` name the **same address**, `.l` saying nothing and `.w` being checked against the sixteen bits an absolute short reference holds.
+What is left of the design record for the instructions is one thing it always deferred, "Real instruction sizes are a later, separate decision" (Scope), and the four Mnemonics and the one register refused for good.

 ### Files, `include`, `incbin`

 - Input: the Project's Files, a map from root-relative path to text or bytes, plus the Entry file's path.
 A single string wraps as `main.m68k`.